Skip to main content

 Mental model

-• Most functions in this category apply row-wise / element-wise and do not intentionally change dimensionality.
+• Most functions in this category work row-wise and usually keep the input shape

-• Constants are 0-dimensional; if + 1 produces unexpected aggregation effects, prefer ADDEACH for an explicit element-wise adjustment.
+• Constants are 0-dimensional; if + 1 causes unexpected aggregation effects, use ADDEACH(...) for an explicit element-wise adjustment

 Common patterns